A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 We look at two possibilities:

-\begin{enumerate} \item $s_{i'}$ was rejected at $T_0$.
-There would be two possible reasons for the rejection.
+\begin{enumerate} \item \emph{$s_{i'}$ was rejected at $T_0$:} There would be two possible reasons for the rejection.
 Firstly, that $l_{k'}$ is non-precarious, full and $l_{k'}$ does not meta-prefer $s_{i'}$ to any student in $M(l_{k'})$.
 Secondly, that $p_{j''}$ is non-precarious, full and $l_{k'}$ does not meta-prefer $s_{i'}$ to any student in $M(p_{j''})$.
 We can rule out the first option as follows.
 If $l_{k'}$ is non-precarious and full at $T_0$ then by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $l_{k'}$ cannot accept a worse student than currently exists in $M(l_{k'})$ for the remainder of the algorithm.
 Since $s_{i'}$ was rejected we can conclude that no worse student than $s_{i'}$ can exist in $M(l_{k'})$ at $T_0$ and cannot exist in $M(l_{k'})$ from $T_0$ onwards.
 But $s_{i'}$ being in phase $2$ is meta-preferred to $s_i$ in phase $1$.
 This contradicts the fact that $(s_i,p_{j'}) \in M$.
 Therefore, $s_{i'}$ was rejected because $p_{j''}$ is non-precarious, full and $l_{k'}$ does not meta-prefer $s_{i'}$ to any student in $M(p_{j''})$.
-By Proposition \ref{th:stable_SPA_S_pfullthennoworseafterwhile}, $l_{k'}$ cannot accept a student to project $p_{j''}$ that is worse or equal to a worst student existing in $M(p_{j''})$ for the remainder of the algorithm.

 Using a similar strategy to Case \ref{SPA_3_aug_3_2_f}\ref{SPA_3_aug_3_2_fii}, we know that $p_{j''}$ is undersubscribed in the finalised matching $M$ by Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed}, therefore before the algorithm terminates a pair $(s_{i''},p_{j''})$ involving $p_{j''}$ must be removed without being immediately replaced with another pair involving $p_{j''}$.
 Denote the first such occurrence as happening at time $T_1$, where $T_1$ occurs after $T_0$.
 Note that $T_1$ may be either before or after the end of the main while loop.